Ohalo-Ltd/ohalo-playbooks/atlan-dxr-integration/README.md

 - Metadata is written to Atlan via `pyatlan`'s synchronous client (`AtlanClient.asset.save`).
 - The module is idempotent: rerunning the service overwrites datasets with the same qualified name.
-- Connection management is out of scope — ensure the configured connection already exists and grants the API token permission to create assets.
+- On startup the uploader verifies the referenced connection and will create it if it does not already exist.
+The API token therefore needs rights to read connections, resolve the `$admin` role, and create a new connection and datasets.
+If you prefer to manage the connection manually, create it up-front and assign the service principal the appropriate persona/purpose.
+- Connector metadata is normalised using Atlan's `AtlanConnectorType` enum, so values such as `custom-connector` in configuration will be stored as the canonical `custom` in Atlan.

 ## Development